 Seizing An Opportunity?

-The Sages in our mishnah maintain that a person is not compelled to bring a karban chattas unless he admits that he sinned.
-This is true even if two witnesses testify that he did, in fact, sin.
-If he denies it, he is not compelled to bring a karban.
+The Sages in our mishnah maintain that a person is not compelled to bring a korban chattas unless he admits that he sinned.
+Even if two witnesses testify that he sinned – that he, for example, ate chelev (prohibited fats) – he is not compelled to bring a korban if he denies having sinned.

-In explanation of this ruling, the Gemara states that a person is believed regarding himself even if more than 100 witnesses offer testimony contradicting his account.
+In explaining the Sages’ view, the Gemara says that a person is believed regarding his own deeds even if more than 100 witnesses offer testimony that contradicts his.
 Rashi (12a, sv “adam ne’eman al atzmo”) explains that a person will not pass up the opportunity to atone himself before his Creator.
-Since he has an opportunity to attain forgiveness by bringing a karban, we assume he wouldn’t lie and claim he is innocent.

-The Rambam (in his commentary to Kerisos) offers a different explanation of the Sages’ ruling in the mishnah.
-He explains that they expound the pasuk “…oh hodah eilav chataso asher chata bah – …if the sin he committed became known to him” (Vayikra 4:23).
-Only “if the sin became known to him” does he bring a karban.
-If his sin only becomes known through witnesses, he doesn’t.
+The Rambam (in his commentary to Kerisos) offers a different reason for the Sages’ ruling.
+He explains that they interpret the words “oh hodah elav chataso asher chatah bah – if the sin he committed became known to him” in Vayikra 4:23 to mean that a person must admit his sin as opposed to his sin becoming known through witnesses.

 Testifying Against Himself: Two Views